jinnabaalu/jinnabalu.github.io/_posts/2019-08-29-Elasticsearch-Kibana-Logstash-using-Docker-Compose.md

 {% include docker-prerequisites.md %}

-## Deploy Elasticsearch Single node with docker-compose
+## Deploy Elasticsearch Single node with Docker Compose
 The ELK Stack (Elasticsearch, Logstash and Kibana) can be installed on a variety of different operating systems and in various different setups.